fhdm-dev/scoppy/docs/app-help/Firmware-Settings.md

 ##### SSID

-The SSID of your network's Wi-Fi access point (or router or modem if these incorporate an access point)
+The SSID of your network's Wi-Fi access point.

 ##### Password